jperezrua/mfas/README.md

 ## Download the pretrained checkpoints

-We provide pretrained backbones for RGB and skeleton modalities as well as some pretrained found architectures in here: (link)[https://drive.google.com/open?id=1wcIepkmCf2NRfnhXVdoNu6wSxkpZmMNm]
+We provide pretrained backbones for RGB and skeleton modalities as well as some pretrained found architectures in here: [Google Drive link](https://drive.google.com/open?id=1wcIepkmCf2NRfnhXVdoNu6wSxkpZmMNm)